hubo1016/vlcp/doc/source/quickunderstand.rst

 have **Physical Ports** for **Physical Network** of the *external network*.
 For example, *internal networks* are connected through VXLAN, while *external networks* are using VLAN for isolation.
 In this situation, some *forwarding nodes* should be created to forward the traffic from *internal networks* to *external networks*.
 They are almost the same as other server nodes except a few configurations are modified.
+The figure
+::ref:`figure_forwarding` shows the structure.

+.. _figure_forwarding:

 .. figure:: _static/images/forwarding.png
    :alt: L3 Network with Forwarding Nodes